There is a difference between theoretical knowledge and practical knowledge.

-Are you going to move around a lot with a good chance of getting too warm and sweaty, or will you be standing still for a long time risking to be really cold during the time?
+Are you going to move around a lot with a good chance of getting too warm and sweaty, or will you be standing still for a long time risking getting really cold during the time?
 A good way to stay warm and dry is to follow the layering principle.
 Even if you don’t wear all layers it’s a good idea to take base, mid and outer layers with you on all adventures.

-Reinforcement – insulating layer.
+- Reinforcement – insulating layer.
 Hat, mittens, shoes.

-Cotton – binds a lot of water, conducts heat away from the body, heavy, dries slowly.
+- Cotton – binds a lot of water, conducts heat away from the body, heavy, dries slowly.

-Synthetic – dries the fastest, warms well in relation to weight, begins to smell quickly.
+- Synthetic – dries the fastest, warms well in relation to weight, begins to smell quickly.

 - Whole, clean and well-kept clothes work best.

 - DWR.
 Durable water-repellent is a chemical application to the face fabric of any outerwear piece.
 DWR enables water to bead on your jacket and roll off.
-It can be reactivated or reapplied when you’ll see dark spots on your jacket where water is soaking in.
+It can be reactivated or reapplied when you see dark spots on your jacket where water is soaking in.

-If you are into wearing heavy backpacks then the 3 layer variant is sturdier, but in some 3 layer jackets you could sound “crunchy” as you move around because of the fabric.
+If you are into wearing heavy backpacks then the 3-layer variant is sturdier, but in some 3-layer jackets you could sound “crunchy” as you move around because of the fabric.
 Especially in older models.

 This and much more in Art of Walking under From the field